 The observance of study is ordered to the shaping, purification and elevation of the mind and heart.
 Through study, then, one becomes more habitually disposed to think and act in accord with what God has revealed about himself and the nature and destiny of the human person.
 The sanctification of the mind through sacred study is one of the primary ways that we, as nuns of the Order of Preachers, grow in freedom for God alone.
 Theological study is not primarily a matter of acquiring information but rather is concerned with growing in holy wisdom.
 This observance, in union with a life that is thoroughly liturgical, both grounds and facilitates a contemplative ascent into the very life of God himself.

-From the Constitutions of the Nuns of the Order of Preachers
+at the Heart of the Order of Preachers